google/mtail/Language.md

 }
 ```

-COND can be a regular expression, which if matched, enters the action block, or a conditional expression, as you might see in a C program's `if` statement:
+COND is a conditional expression.
+It can be a regular expression, which if matched, enters the action block, or a relational expression, as you might see in a C program's `if` statement:

 ```
 /foo/ {